 In the fourth quarter of 2020, the average employee contribution rate for 401(k) plans reached a high of 9.1%.

-Both of these methods will allow you to increase your savings without feeling like you took a huge chunk out of your income.
+Both methods outlined above allow you to increase your savings without feeling like you took a huge chunk out of your income.
 Once you decide on a method of choice, you can automate your contributions, allowing the employer to automatically contribute part of your wages to the 401(k) on your behalf.

 Optimize Your 401(k) Allocations

 A 401(k) is an account type, not an investment.
 Once you contribute money, you’ll need to decide how you want to invest it by choosing an investment option available in your 401(k) plan.
-You’ll need to determine how you want to divide your money up between different stocks and bonds.
-This is called your asset allocation.
+Typically, 401(k)s don't offer individual stock investments.
+Instead, you'll likely have a choice of several mutual funds, which are investments that contain a basket of stocks and bonds.
+You’ll need to determine how you want to divide your money between the different funds—a process called asset allocation.

 There is no universally correct allocation for everyone, as it depends on your risk tolerance and investment goals, which may change over time.